bnazmi/apex/employee-hierarchy.md

 5- we need to create static region to drow the hierarchy on this region just set `chart-container` as `Column CSS Classes` on `Layout` for this region

+we can save and the hierarchy will appear on the page as image above

+## Now we will generate our json file from query